wada314/puroro/readme.md

 - tests -- Test cases
 - tests-pb -- Compiling .pb files used by tests crate
 - protobuf -- A git submodule of Google's official protobuf repository
-- protobuf-compiled -- Compiled .rs files in protobuf crate so that puroro-plugin crate can use it
+- puroro-protobuf-compiled -- Compiled .rs files in protobuf crate so that puroro-plugin crate can use it
     - update-plugin-protos.bat -- A batch file to generate the compiled .rs files

 ## Sample command to compile